albawebstudio/hauntedfarm-nuxt/app/content/legal/terms.md

 These Terms shall be governed by, and construed in accordance with, the laws of Minnesota, without regard to its choice of laws principles.
 The Website is controlled, operated, and administered from within the USA.
-If you access the Website from a location outside of the USA, you are responsible for compliance with all local laws.
+If you access the Website from a location outside the USA, you are responsible for compliance with all local laws.

 13. ### Jurisdiction and Venue